-To establish a standard operating procedure (SOP) manual for the Polk County Air Quality Division personnel concerning the setup, operation, bi-weekly zero, precision, and span checks, calibrations, audits and maintenance of trace level sulfur dioxide (TL-SO2) monitors maintained and operated by Polk County staff.
+To establish a standard operating procedure (SOP) manual for the Polk County Air Quality Division personnel concerning the setup, operation, zero/precision/span checks, calibrations, audits and maintenance of trace level sulfur dioxide (TL-SO2) monitors maintained and operated by Polk County staff.
 This SOP is intended for individuals responsible for collecting ambient air monitoring data supported by the Polk County Air Quality Division.